What 500k Push Notifications Taught Us About Ecommerce Customer Engagement

 When it comes to ecommerce push notifications, what really makes a shopper click, engage, and convert?

 To find out, we dove deep into the data.
-The Pushwoosh team analyzed a massive dataset of 500,000 push notifications sent by ecommerce brands over the course of 2024.
+The Pushwoosh team analyzed a massive dataset of 500,000 push notifications sent by ecommerce brands over the course of 2024 and the first half of 2025.
 The research spanned diverse subcategories (from apparel to e-pharmacies), regions, and business sizes, seeking insights into large-scale trends and granular factors driving success.

 Inside this post, we'll share the key engagement trends and benchmarks we uncovered, reveal average CTR benchmarks, and distill crucial lessons on the power of segmentation, personalization, timing, and compelling content.